MuhammadPen/php-login/README.md

 ### First step: CRUD -DONE
 ### Second step: Create a simple webpage with a login and sign up form
-### Third step: Link said webpage with SQL database
+### Third step: Link said webpage with SQL database -DONE
 ### Forth step: Make a monitor page where we can get a well formatted list of all the users